awesomemotive/wp-simple-pay-lite/readme.txt

 > Brian Casel, Founder of Audience Ops

-There is a small 3% credit card fee per-transaction plus Stripe fees while using WP Simple Pay Lite.
-[Upgrade to Pro](https://wpsimplepay.com/?utm_source=wporg&utm_campaign=lite-plugin&utm_medium=link) for no added credit card form fees and priority support.
+There is a small 3% fee per-transaction plus Stripe fees while using WP Simple Pay Lite.
+[Upgrade to Pro](https://wpsimplepay.com/?utm_source=wporg&utm_campaign=lite-plugin&utm_medium=link) for no added fees and priority support.

 WP Simple Pay is a verified member of the Stripe partner program.
 This program recognizes software that meets Stripe's strict quality requirements and provides users of WP Simple Pay and Stripe with the confidence they need to trust us both with their payment form integrations.

-Below are a few examples of ways you can set up Stripe payment and credit card forms with WP Simple Pay.
+Below are a few examples of ways you can set up Stripe payments with WP Simple Pay.
 [See our payment form templates](https://wpsimplepay.com/templates/?utm_source=wporg&utm_campaign=lite-plugin&utm_medium=link) to try them out for yourself.

 === 💳 Payment Form Drag & Drop Builder ===